openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/tips-and-tricks.md

   disks: ["malloc:///malloc0?size_mb=64"]
 ```

 The example shown defines a pool named "mempool-1".
-The Replicated Storage pod hosted on "worker-node-1" automatically creates a 64MiB emulated disk for it to use, with the device identifier "malloc0" - _provided that at least 64MiB of 2MiB-sized Huge Pages are available to that pod after the Replicated Storage container's own requirements have been satisfied_.
+The IO engine pod hosted on "worker-node-1" automatically creates a 64MiB emulated disk for it to use, with the device identifier "malloc0" - provided that at least 64MiB of 2MiB-sized Huge Pages are available to that pod after the IO engine container's own requirements have been satisfied.

 #### The malloc:/// URI Schema